Skip to content

 kubectl create ns numaflow-system

-kubectl apply -n numaflow-system -f https://raw.githubusercontent.com/numaproj/numaflow/stable/config/install.yaml
+kubectl apply -n numaflow-system -f https://raw.githubusercontent.com/numaproj/numaflow/main/config/install.yaml

-kubectl apply -f https://raw.githubusercontent.com/numaproj/numaflow/stable/examples/0-isbsvc-jetstream.yaml
+kubectl apply -f https://raw.githubusercontent.com/numaproj/numaflow/main/examples/0-isbsvc-jetstream.yaml

 Creating a simple pipeline